- The Peale family was an American artistic dynasty that included many female painters.

 Charles Willson Peale named four of his daughters after celebrated female artists, but none became artists themselves.
 Instead, the most famous female artists of the Peale family were Sarah Miriam Peale (1800-1885) and Anna Claypoole Peale (1791-1878), daughters of Charles Willson’s younger brother James.
 These two sisters became members of the Pennsylvania Academy of the Fine Arts in 1824 – the first women to ever gain membership (the Peale family was closely associated with Philadelphia, and many Peale family members have works in Pennsylvania museum collections).
 Both were portrait painters, but Anna Claypoole was a miniaturist- she painted tiny portraits in watercolor on ivory.
 Her works were encased in little lockets meant to be worn around the neck.
 Although not as prestigious as larger oil portraits, portrait miniatures were in high demand during the 19th century.
 In particular, they served as portable mementos of loved ones before photography took that role.

-Sarah Miriam, by contrast, painted more traditional oil portraits on canvas, as well as still lifes.
+Sarah Miriam, by contrast, painted more traditional oil portraits on canvas and still lifes.
 Both sisters found great success as portrait painters, receiving commissions to portray many prominent Americans up and down the east coast.
-Anna Claypoole painted more than 200 portrait miniatures, including several of U.S. Presidents.
-Sarah Miriam completed more than 100 oil portraits in her lifetime and successfully competed for commissions with the most famous male portraitists of her day.
+Anna Claypoole painted more than 200 portrait miniatures, including several American presidents.
+Sarah Miriam completed over 100 oil portraits in her lifetime and successfully competed for commissions with the most famous male portraitists of her day.

 Margaretta Angelica Peale and Maria Peale